Sebastião Nery

-Sebastião Nery is a Brazilian writer and journalist.
-He was born in Jaguaquara, in the state of Bahia, on March 8, 1932.
+Sebastião Nery (March 8, 1932 – September 23, 2024) was a Brazilian writer and journalist.

+Early life and education

+Nery was born in Jaguaquara, in the state of Bahia, on March 8, 1932.
+From 1942 to 1950 he studied at the Seminary of Amargosa, Bahia, and at the Central Seminary of Bahia, in Salvador.
+Having moved to Belo Horizonte, he graduated in philosophy at the University of Minas Gerais in 1954, and began a course in juridical and social sciences, which he completed in 1958 at the Law School in Bahia.

 Writing career

-He worked as a reporter for O Diário, a morning newspaper linked to the Archdiocese of Belo Horizonte; and for various other publications in the late 1950s before founding the weekly newspaper Jornal da Semana in 1959.
+Nery worked as a reporter for O Diário, a morning newspaper linked to the Archdiocese of Belo Horizonte; and for various other publications in the late 1950s before founding the weekly newspaper Jornal da Semana in 1959.
 He continued to write and edit for a range of print and television news outlets through the sixties and seventies.

 Political career

-In November 1982 and took his place in the Chamber of Deputies in February 1983.
-He was an presidential candidate Fernando Collor de Mello in 1989.
+In November 1982 he took his place in the Chamber of Deputies in February 1983.
+He was a presidential candidate for Fernando Collor de Mello in 1989.
 He was then appointed cultural attaché in Rome, 1990–1991, and in Paris, 1993.

+Death

+Nery died on September 23, 2024, at the age of 92.